kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 often require modeling and querying in a graph-based DBMS, and we want Kùzu to excel in and represent the state-of-art in this feature set.

-3) An Application Domain Kùzu is Targeting: Graph Data Science Pipelines
+## Kùzu as a GDBMS for Graph Data Science Pipelines

 Finally, let me tell you a little bit about a particular application domain we are currently excited